Desert Geology and Landscape

 Climate

-The desert is characterized by dry, sunny conditions, many areas averaging less than 10 inches of rainfall each year, and wide diurnal temperature extremes (30 degree F differences in a day are not unusual.)
-In addition to the expected but stunningly hot summer temperatures, to over 120 degrees F, the area can see winter frosts and occasional snowfall in northern or higher elevation regions.
+The desert is generally dry and sunny.
+Well, yeah.
+Many areas average less than 10 inches of rainfall each year, and wide diurnal temperature extremes.
+30 degree temperature differences between the daytime and the night are not unusual.
+In addition to the expected but stunningly hot summer temperatures, which can get over 120 degrees F, the desert can see winter frosts and occasional snowfall in northern or higher elevation regions.

 White Tank Mountains, Sonoran Desert, Arizona